 A. Appointments and Fees: Local managers are required to hire and use one IHSA licensed track and field official (that has viewed the online cross country rules video AND passed the cross country rules examination) as referee/starter of the race.
-The official used must be selected from the list of IHSA Licensed Track Officials which can be found through the IHSA Schools and Officials Center.

-Regional (1) - \$25.00 flat fee (per race) Sectional (1) - \$25.00 flat fee (per race) State Final (1) - \$25.00 flat fee (per race)
+The official used must be selected from the list of IHSA Licensed Cross Country Officials which can be found through the IHSA Schools and Officials Center.
+Click on "Officials and Body Fat Testers" to run a query of the officials for your area.
+Regional (1) - \$25.00 flat fee (per race), Sectional (1) -\$25.00 flat fee (per race), State Final (1) \$25.00 flat fee (per race).
 IHSA will reimburse host schools for the cost of hired officials, even if there are not gate fees charged at your meet.
 Fees can't be reimbursed to hosts without submission of the Financial report to the IHSA Office.